PrettySwift/SwiftCatalog/README.md

 # Project instructions

 ## View Controllers
-In this section, you will create a view controller that shows details about a Swift item that customers can order from the Swift Catalog.
+Create a view controller that shows details about a Swift item that customers can order from the Swift Catalog.

 ### Tasks
 - Check out the `view-controllers` branch